-FCARMB operated under a Letter of Comfort (LoC) for financial support from the State Government which outlined various conditions, including reducing operational spend to be essential only, which can be seen in the reduction of operating expenses.
-The operating surplus is \$0.8m unfavourable to the 2020 budget and \$1.2m unfavourable to the 2019 result.
-The comprehensive loss was \$1.8m unfavourable to the 2020 budget and \$2.3m unfavourable to the 2019 comprehensive surplus.
+The Board operated under a Letter of Comfort (LoC) for financial support from the State Government which outlined various conditions, including reducing operational spend to be essential only, which can be seen in the reduction of operating expenses.
+The operating surplus is \$0.5m favourable to the 2021 budget and \$1.4m favourable to the 2020 result.